banana10101-wq/Linux/README.md

 A powerful Linux-like terminal written in C# for Windows.

-⚠️IMPORTANT NOTE: password is admin123
+⚠️IMPORTANT NOTE: Password is admin123

 ## ✨ Features